ENCODE-DCC/chip-seq-pipeline2/docs/input_short.md

     * See [this](#adapters) for how to define adapters to be trimmed.

 6) Important parameters
     * `chip.crop_length`: Crop FASTQs with Trimmomatic. **WARNING**: Check your FASTQs' read length first.
-Reads SMALLER than this will be excluded from mapping, hence not included in output BAM files and all downstream analyses.
+Reads SHORTER than this will be excluded while cropping, hence not included in output BAM files and all downstream analyses.
 It is 0 (disabled) by default.
     * `chip.always_use_pooled_ctl`: (For TF ChIP-seq only) Always use a pooled control to compare with each replicate.
 If a single control is given then use it.
 It is disabled by default.
     * `chip.ctl_depth_ratio`: (For TF ChIP-seq only) If ratio of depth between controls is higher than this. then always use a pooled control for all replicates.
 It's 1.2 by default.